 If you followed this itinerary let us know what you thought in the comments.
 Also make sure to check out our other Tasmanian guides to help you plan an unforgettable trip!

-Read More on Tasmania
+Read More Tasmania Travel Guides

 - 10 Day Tasmania Itinerary – A Bucket List Tasmania Road Trip